redwoodjs/redwoodjs-com-archive/docs/graphql.md

 api |     - deletePost Mutation
 ```

-To fix these errors, simple declare with `@requireAuth` to enforce authentication or `@skipAuth` to keep the operation public on each as approriate for your app's permissions needs.
+To fix these errors, simple declare with `@requireAuth` to enforce authentication or `@skipAuth` to keep the operation public on each as appropriate for your app's permissions needs.

 ## Directives